Advert

-You will be benefit from being able to draw on an exceptionally wide breadth of disciplinary traditions and research expertise.
+You will benefit from being able to draw on an exceptionally wide breadth of disciplinary traditions and research expertise.

 We normally expect students to have a Second class honours degree or its overseas equivalent.